yzjedu/cs151-lab6-caitin-and-korede/algorithm.md

 * Purpose: Displays exit message when done
 * Name: exit
-* Parameters: None
+* Parameter(s): None
 * Return: None
 * Algorithm:
   * 1. Output Thank for using our ATM

 * Purpose: To run full program
-* name: main
+* Name: main
-* parameters: None
+* parameter(s): None
-* return: None
+* Return: None
 * Algorithm:
-  * 1. output the purpose of the code
+  * 1. Output the purpose of the code
     2. Create variable balance and set it equal to 1000
-    3. call input_choice
+    3. Create variable choice and set it equal to the function input_choice
+    4. While choice does not equal E
-    4. If input choice is D
+       1. If input choice is D
-       1. call deposit and set equal to balance
+          1. Update balance by setting it equal to the function deposit
-    5. otherwise if input choice is W
+       2. Otherwise, if input choice is W
-       1. call withdraw and set equal to balance
+          1. Update balance by setting it equal to the function withdraw
-    6. otherwise if input choice is V
+       3. Otherwise, if input choice is V
           1. call view_balance
-    7. output thanks for using ATM
+    5. Call exit